 There is only one landfill site in the Municipality which is situated in Marble Hall town.
-The site is permitted and it is classified as a GMB- landfill site.
-There is a proper access road, the site is adequately fenced and some infrastructure like site facility, offices and cloakrooms are available.
+The site is permitted, and it is classified as a GMB- landfill site.
+There is a proper access road, the site is adequately fenced with lockable gates and 24hours security guards, offices and cloakrooms are available.
 The current permit was issued during site establishment in 1997 by the then Department of Water Affairs and Forestry.
-There is certain restriction in the permit which is not practical such as no on site recycling should take place and a moveable fence for windblown waste must be installed.
-This is not practical and LEDET was requested for a change in conditions.
+There is certain restriction in the permit which is not practical such as no on-site recycling should take place and a moveable fence for windblown waste must be installed.
+This is not practical and LEDET was requested for a change in conditions and the changes were made.
 We were however advised to apply for a new license and include extension of the site.
-The application will be done in 2023 and the Provincial department also indicated that they requested funding for the extension of the site.
+The application will be done in 2023 and the Provincial department also indicated that they requested funding for the extension of the site, and we are in progress.
+The Department (LEDET) has secured funding for the development of municipal integrated waste management Plan.
+Currently the department (LEDET) is in the process of appointing service provider for the development of IWMP.
+The advertisement is done, waiting for the evaluation sitting and the appointment letter of the service provider.

 The current airspace will be enough for at least 5 years and closure will then be done thereafter, however a request for adjusting cell height will also be in the new permit application.
-This will allow more available airspace for disposal if the application is approved
+This will allow more available airspace for disposal if the application is approved.

 The site is receiving an estimate of 17000 tons of waste annually which is monthly electronically reported on the South African Waste Information System.
 Waste for disposal is currently estimated.
 There is a weighbridge at the landfill, but not yet functional, waste is there for estimated per tonnage.
 The site is permitted, and it is classified as a GMB - landfill site.
-There is a proper access road, the site is adequately fenced and some infrastructure like site facility, offices and cloakrooms are available.
+There is a proper access road, the site is adequately fenced with lockable gates and 24 hours security personnel at the gate, and some offices and cloakrooms are available.

 Daily compaction of disposed waste is challenging but the site is rehabilitated on an annual basis.
 Site is open to the public weekdays and Saturdays from 6 am till 6 pm.
 On Sundays the site is closed.
 A recent external compliance audit was done as per the WASTE act and permit.
-The compliance is around 59% with the main challenge the monitoring of groundwater on the site which is now addressed, and analysis is done twice a year as per the permit conditions.
+The compliance is around 55% with the main challenge the monitoring of groundwater on the site, which is now addressed, and analysis is done twice a year as per the permit conditions.
 The statistics is also reported monthly on the SA Waste Information system.

-A Memorndum of agreement was also signed with Glocka Pty Ltd, a recycling company for the recycling of material.
-The company is based at the landfill site were they occupy a small area with a baling machine.
+A Memorandum of agreement was also signed with Glocka Pty Ltd, a recycling company for the recycling of material.
+The company is based at the landfill site where they occupy a small area with a baling machine.
+However, the Glocka contract with Municipality is ending October 2023.